-Dancing wildly and endlessly in the warm summer sun of France, many of the dancers would ultimately collapse of fatigue or heat stroke.
+Dancing wildly and endlessly in the warm summer sun, many of the dancers would ultimately collapse of fatigue or heat stroke.
 Several are recorded as having died from heart attacks, strokes or exhaustion.
 One contemporary chronicler at the time recorded that at its peak, the dancing plague was responsible for up to 15 deaths a day.
 German antiquarian Johann Schilter, who witnessed the events, wrote that men and women continued dancing day and night in marketplaces and streets, eating and drinking little or nothing.
 While Schilter wrote that the majority of dancers eventually recovered and the sickness left them, other chroniclers reported that the infected eventually danced themselves to death.

 As the plague continued, Strasbourg authorities consulted a wide range of physicians and scholars in an attempt to make sense of the strange contagion.
 Discounting a paranormal explanation, the senior physicians of the city drew the conclusion that the afflicted were suffering from a physical malady, specifically that of ‘hot blood’.
 Believing that the only way for them to recover was to allow them to continue dancing until the illness left their systems, they, bizarrely, urged the city government to increase the effectiveness of the cure by encouraging the dancers.
-Musicians were hired to play for the afflicted, buildings were opened up to be used as dancing halls, and wooden stage was hastily constructed.
+Musicians were hired to play for the afflicted, buildings were opened up to be used as dancing halls, and a wooden stage was hastily constructed.

 Reversing their initial efforts to encourage the dancing, the city’s privy council instead ordered a blanket ban on all dance and music for two months.
 Allowances were made for music and dancing at weddings, but only using stringed instruments, with all percussion being banned totally.
-Following the successful treatment of Troffea, authorities began transporting more of the infected to the shrine of Saint Vintus, where priests would anoint them with holy water and oil.
+Following the successful treatment of Troffea, authorities began transporting more of the infected to the shrine of Saint Vitus, where priests would anoint them with holy water and oil.
 The cure proved effective, and more dancers were taken to the shrine.
 By early September, the plague eventually petered out.

-Modern researchers have presented a number of theories in an attempt to explain this bizarre contagion, although there is no common consensus on any particular explanation, and they remain only theories.
+Modern researchers have presented a number of theories in an attempt to explain this bizarre contagion, although there is no common consensus on any particular explanation and they remain only theories.
 Perhaps the most popular explanation is that the afflicted were suffering from ergot poisoning, a toxic fungus that can occur naturally on rye or wheat.
-Chemically similar to LSD, Ergot can cause convulsions, hallucinations, changes in behaviour and gangrene.
+Chemically similar to LSD, ergot can cause convulsions, hallucinations, changes in behaviour and gangrene.

-Another possible explanation is that the incidents were simply staged, with some historians believe that the initial symptoms demonstrated by Troffea were an attempt to publicly humiliate her husband.
+Another possible explanation is that the incidents were simply staged, with some historians believing that the initial symptoms demonstrated by Troffea were an attempt to publicly humiliate her husband.
 Another theory is that the dancing mania was in truth a cover for cults that followed Roman or Greek deities that were worshipped in an elaborate dancing ritual.
 Banned in the region at the time, the suggestion that the dancing was involuntary and beyond the participant’s control presented an effective cover story.